 There are some additional settings you can check or adjust.
 The following list contains all settings we did not discuss before.
 Those are not vital for the functioning of your Open Social community and have been preset by us.
 Still it is good to know where to find them and adjust them to your liking if necessary:

-Social user export /admin/config/people
+User export /admin/config/people

-Public visibility option /admin/config/opensocial/visibility
+Enable or disable public visibility option /admin/config/opensocial/visibility

-Hide email address for all users /admin/config/people/social-profile
+Hide or show email address for all users by default /admin/config/people/social-profile

 Make sure everything is ready